 Some later vehicles have an adjustment lever or dipped beam that shines straight ahead, but most still need these converters.

-Although not directly a legal requirement - it is an offence to drive on the roads in France with an important bulb gone, and the only practical way to rectify this yourself is to have spares for the most common bulb fittings.
+It is an offence to drive on the roads in France with an important bulb gone, and the only practical way to rectify this yourself is to have spares for the most common bulb fittings.

 So, most motorists driving in France tend to carry a spare bulb kit with them.